CINEP / Peace Program: Areas of work

 They are divided into two programmes, each with four lines of work.
 The first is the Conflict, State and Peace Programme, which comprises the lines of State and Peace Building in Conflict Regions, Ethnic Transitional Justice (before 2024 known as Territorial Management) and Education for Citizenship and Peace.
 The second is the Mobilisation, Human Rights and Interculturality Programme, which articulates the lines of Social Movements, Land and Territory, Interculturality and Human Rights.

 It has also participated in collective processes such as the Colombian Observatory for Integral Development, Citizen Coexistence and Institutional Strengthening (Odecofi), the Peace Programme of the Society of Jesus, and the Development and Peace Programme of Magdalena Medio, among others.

-General Information System (SIG)

-During its trajectory, Cinep/PPP has documented events and happenings through the Monitoring System of Spaces for Dialogue and Negotiation - SINEDI, the Database of Social Struggles in Colombia; the Database of Human Rights and Political Violence; and the Datapaz Database.
-This documentation has been converted into the General Information System (SIG).

 Library Specialised in Social Sciences

 The Cinep/PPP Specialized Library in Social Sciences has a bibliographic and audiovisual collection of 39,784 volumes, including books, documents, journals and videos.
 The library is divided into eight thematic groups: books, documents, magazines and videos.

 It is divided into eight thematic groups: